clarktrimble/sabot/README.md

 ## Structured Output

-Json is implemented here and I'm interested in adding a lightweight to OpenTelemetry.
+Json is implemented here and I'm interested in adding lightweight OpenTelemetry.

 ## Best Effort